flyingmachine/nanoc-blog/content/cognitive-approach-to-programming.markdown

 * Programming style.
 Shared programming style allows people to derive meaning from the structure of the code.

+All of these examples of metaphor reduce the number of mental objects we need to retain in short-term memory, thus making learning easier.
+You can easily confirm that it's much easier to hold "stack" in memory than it is to hold "a last in, first out abstract data type and linear data structure."

 ### Visual Aids

 Visual aids are information-dense.
 Our visual brains are pretty